-All fencing must be constructed in accordance with the Restrictive Covenant as detailed on the relevant Plan of Subdivision and as approved in writing by the DAP.
+All fencing must be constructed in accordance with the Creation of Restriction as detailed on the relevant Plan of Subdivision and as approved in writing by the DAP.
 For the purposes of these Guidelines, the prescribed fence height of 1.8 metres to the side street, side and rear boundaries will be exempt from the provisions of the Building Regulations.